 - The mineralization at the Pilar Mine comprises a number of sub-parallel, quartz-rich mineralized lenses which have an average strike of 015°, and dip steeply to the east with an average dip of 65°.
 The available drill hole information suggests that the dip of the mineralized zones may begin to flatten to approximately 45° below the 120 m elevation.
 Three of the mineralized zones (BA, BF, and BF II) have been identified by drill hole and channel sample data to be isoclinally folded, with fold axes that plunge at approximately -40° to the southwest (approximately azimuth 210° to 225°).
-Many of the remaining mineralized zones (LFW, LPA, LHW, and the C Orebody) are interpreted to be more tabular in overall form.
-The LPA zone resides in the axial plane of the folded BF zone and thus provides evidence for multiple ages of gold mineralization. - A diamond drilling program carried out in 2015 was successful in outlining significant gold grades across mineable widths along the down-plunge continuations of the BA, BF, and BF II Orebodies, below the current active mining area.
+Many of the remaining mineralized zones (LFW, LPA, LHW, and the Torre Orebodies) are interpreted to be more tabular in overall form.
+The LPA zone resides in the axial plane of the folded BF zone and thus provides evidence for multiple ages of gold mineralization. - Examination of the three dimensional relationship of the Torre Orebody to the modelled outline of the BIF units shows that the overall dip of this mineralization gradually decreases with depth.
+This occurs with a change from the BIF to the enclosing chlorite schist units, such that an increased level of vigilance will be required of the core logging geologists to recognize and correctly sample potentially economic mineralization that is located by host rocks other than the BIF. - Diamond drilling programs carried out in 2016 and 2017 were successful in outlining significant gold grades across mineable widths along the down-plunge continuations of the BA, BF, and BF II Orebodies, below the current active mining areas.
 The results from these drill holes have been incorporated into the updated block model.
-Additional work that will provide further detailed information of the gold distribution in this area is warranted and justified. - The updated Mineral Resource estimate for the Pilar Mine was prepared based on drilling and channel sample data using a data cut-off date of July 1, 2015.
-The database comprises 984 drill holes and 16,445 channel samples.
+Additional work that will provide further detailed information of the gold distribution in this area is warranted and justified. - As a result of the additional information collected from the recently completed drilling programs, along with production information collected from detailed mapping and sampling programs, the level of understanding of the relationship of the mineralized zones to the host stratigraphy and structure is increasing. - The updated Mineral Resource estimate for the Pilar Mine was prepared based on drilling and channel sample data using a data cut-off date of November 28, 2017.
+The database comprises 1,366 drill holes and 19,838 channel samples.
 The estimate was generated from a block model constrained by 3D wireframe models that were constructed using a minimum width of two metres.
 Raw assays were capped to 10 g/t Au for the LHW lenses, 20 g/t Au for the LFW, LPA and SW Orebody lenses, 30 g/t Au for the BF II and C Orebody lenses and 60 g/t Au for the BA and BF Orebodies.
-Gold grades were estimated using the inverse distance cubed (ID3) method.
-The wireframe models of the mineralization and excavated material for the Pilar Mine were constructed using the excavation information as of December 31, 2015.
+Gold grades were estimated using the inverse distance cubed (ID3) and ordinary kriging (OK) methods.
+The wireframe models of the mineralization and excavated material for the Pilar Mine were constructed using the excavation information as of December 31, 2017.